Python if-statements and loops – how to be lazy

 3. Executing instructions: The code in the loop, print(exercise), is executed each time the loop repeats.
 So each exercise is printed on its own line.

-Insert another statement before the for-loop: print(exercises) and see the result.
+Insert another statement inside the for-loop block, right above print(exercises) and see the result.
+Don’t forget to add same indentation.

-Imagine instead if you’d print each exercise on it’s own, that would become cumbersome quickly.
+Alternatively, imagine if you had a really long list, you’d have to print each exercise on its own line.
+Something that would become cumbersome quickly.

 if response == 'Yes':